MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 ### To exclude OneNote for Windows 10

-To remove OneNote for Windows 10 from a Windows image so that OneNote for Windows 10 won't be installed when a new user account is created, use the [Remove-AppxProvisionedPackage](https://docs.microsoft.com/powershell/module/dism/remove-appxprovisionedpackage?view=win10-ps) cmdlet.
-For the package name parameter, use Microsoft.Office.OneNote_2015.9126.21251.0_neutral_~_8wekyb3d8bbwe.
+To remove OneNote for Windows 10 from a Windows image so that OneNote for Windows 10 won't be installed when a new user account is created, you can use the [Remove-AppxProvisionedPackage](https://docs.microsoft.com/powershell/module/dism/remove-appxprovisionedpackage?view=win10-ps) cmdlet.
+For the package name parameter, you should use Microsoft.Office.OneNote_2015.9126.21251.0_neutral_~_8wekyb3d8bbwe.

 > [!NOTE]
 > There is an issue with Windows 10, version 1703 or 1709, where an app that you removed might reappear after a feature update.
 The issue was fixed in Windows 10, version 1803.
 For more information, see [How to keep apps removed from Windows 10 from returning during an update](https://docs.microsoft.com/windows/application-management/remove-provisioned-apps-during-update).